- Association of Insurance Compliance Professionals

 University of Tulsa School of Law, J.D.

 David F. Hauge

-David Hauge, Chair of M&R’s Transactional Department, brings to his insurance company, broker and agent clientele more than three decades of industry know-how.
+David Hauge is a partner in M&R’s Los Angeles office and member of the firm's Regulatory Practice Group.
+He is an insurance regulatory law specialist, and brings to his insurance company, broker and agent clientele more than three decades of industry know-how.

 Before entering private practice, David was general counsel and then Vice President, Commercial Lines, for a major insurer.
 The operational experience afforded by these positions enables him to advise clients in a way that sets David apart from his peers.
 Indeed, by virtue of his first-hand understanding of the insurance business – from ratemaking and claims to production and underwriting – David applies a solution-based approach to insurance-related legal issues that is pragmatic, decidedly focused on clients’ operational concerns and cost-effective.